hubert-sikorski/git-and-github-guide/README.md

 ![Working tree](img/working-tree.png)

-- You make changes to a file in the working directory.
+- You make changes to a file in the *working directory*.
-- You use the `git add` command to move those changes from the working directory to the staging area.
+- You use the `git add` command to move those changes from the working directory to the *staging area*.
 - Git does not save changes yet.
-You need to run the `git commit` command to move changes from the staging area to the local repository
+You need to run the `git commit` command to move changes from the staging area to the *local repository*
-- Local repository is updated, but if you want to update your remote repository, you need to `git push` it
+- Local repository is updated, but if you want to update your *remote repository*, you need to `git push` it

 ## Committing best practices